MAKE STRAIGHT THE WAY OF THE

 coveting, wickedness, deceit, licentiousness, envy,

 Blander, pride, foolishness.
-All these evil things
+All these evil

 come from within, and they defile a man."